IzzahSo/secqr/README.md

 - Include web support

-- Able to paste url from clipboard
+- Able to paste url from clipboard to scan

 - Able to insert saved QR images to scan